skip to main content

 Each SPSA was developed in collaboration with the school's combined School Site Council/English Learner Advisory Committee (SSC/ELAC) and addresses how funds provided to the school will be used to improve the academic performance of all pupils.
 All SPSA goals are also closely aligned with the Ravenswood LCAP.

-As Belle Haven Elementary has been identified for Comprehensive Support and Improvement (CSI), their SPSA will also be used to meet the applicable CSI requirements, to develop and implement a plan to improve student outcomes.
+For any schools been identified for Comprehensive Support and Improvement (CSI), or Additional Targeted Support and Improvement (ATSI), their SPSA will also be used to meet the applicable requirements, to develop and implement a plan to improve student outcomes.

 School Accountability Report Card (SARC)